Welcome to the City of Rocks!

 There are multiple rocky viewpoints from both of these summits, where there are great close up views of the higher mountains on the east side of Lake Tahoe.
 These mountains rise up less than a mile away, just across the valley.

-Both summits can be hiked within a few hours; basically a little over 8 miles round trip from the start of the road.
-Hiking in this area is best done in fall due to the fall colors, and because the area has had a chance to dry out over the summer.
+Both summits can be hiked within a few hours; Hiking in this area is best done in fall due to the fall colors, and because the area has had a chance to dry out over the summer.

-The first part of the access road that becomes the Forest Service road is owned by the University of Nevada, and says “No Trespassing”.
-However, this is not the case.
-We were told by a representative of the University of Nevada (who drove by us on the way up) that the road is closed to motor vehicles, but hikers are okay.
-However, the road is blocked by a locked fence and there is nowhere to park nearby the access road, because the locals in this area don’t like visitors.
+For Little Valley Road, the first part of the access road that becomes the Forest Service road is private and blocked off, and further up the road is owned by the University of Nevada (UNR) before the road enters National Forest.
+The road is used by UNR's biology department for some equipment they have up there.
+You may inquire with the UNR Biology Department for access.
+The entrance to the road says “No Trespassing”.
+When we hiked the road, we were told by a representative of the University of Nevada (who drove by us on the way up) that although the road is closed to motor vehicles, hikers are okay.
+He entered the same way we did, meaning he opened the barrier fence.
+Ultimately however the road is blocked and there is nowhere to park nearby the access road, because the locals in this area don’t like visitors (see photo above).
 So, parking along the road can get you towed.
 Thus, it is wiser to park 2 miles away at Wilson Commons Park (best found on Google maps™), and possibly bike two miles to the access road.
-Just remember the bikes need to be light, because you have to jump the fence.
 The area is worthy of exploration due to the road system and the fact that you can actually access the east slope of some of the higher peaks of the Carson Range east of Tahoe rather easily.
 Also, because so few people come to this area, there is virtually no chance of losing your bike if you stash it on the side of the Forest Service road.

 Once atop 7015, head towards the left edge, and Point 7016 directly in front of you.
 Descend about 300’.
 There are open spots to avoid most of the brush, but you will encounter it.
 Long pants are recommended for this reason.
 Head towards a road, which sits at the base of Point 7016.
 Head up the slope up to the ridge.
 There are a few summits over 7,000 feet on the ridge, all of which are composed of large boulders.
 However, the true highpoint is on the southernmost edge of the ridge.